Spare Part Bro

 The Role of Online Visibility and Reviews

-As more tourists rely on online platforms like Airbnb, Booking.com, and Agoda to plan their trips, a homestay’s online reputation has become a key factor in attracting bookings.
+As more tourists rely on online platforms like Airbnb, Stayrene, Booking.com, and Agoda to plan their trips, a homestay’s online reputation has become a key factor in attracting bookings.
 Positive reviews, high-quality photos, accurate descriptions, and responsive communication can significantly improve your occupancy rate.

 Keeping up with digital marketing trends—such as offering flexible cancellations, instant booking, or social media promotions—can also help you ride the wave of growing tourism traffic in Johor.